tanmayadwivedy0820/med-buddy-ml/README.md

 # 🩺 Med Buddy – Production-Ready ML Healthcare Prediction System

 Med Buddy is an end-to-end Machine Learning application that predicts the probability of a medical outcome using validated ML techniques and industry-standard engineering practices.
-The project demonstrates the complete ML lifecycle — from experimentation and model selection to production deployment on AWS.
+The project demonstrates the complete ML lifecycle — from exploratory data analysis and model benchmarking to production deployment on AWS.

 ---

 ## 🚀 Key Features

 - End-to-end ML pipeline: **EDA → Modeling → Validation → Deployment**
+- Exploratory Data Analysis with outlier detection
 - Robust cross-validation to prevent data leakage
 - Baseline and advanced model benchmarking
 - Medical domain–aware evaluation metrics